Updated Lineup For WWE Royal Rumble 2026 | PWMania - Wrestling News

-After WWE Saturday Night’s Main Event special in Montreal, Quebec, Canada, the company has announced an updated lineup for this month’s Royal Rumble 2026 premium live event (PLE).
+Following Monday night’s episode of WWE RAW in Toronto, Ontario, Canada, the lineup for this weekend’s Royal Rumble 2026 premium live event (PLE) has been updated.

-Undisputed WWE Champion “The Scottish Warrior” Drew McIntyre will defend his title against Sami Zayn.

-Also announced for the event is a singles match between “The Ring General” GUNTHER and “The Phenomenal” AJ Styles.
+The event will feature Undisputed WWE Champion “The Scottish Warrior” Drew McIntyre defending his title against Sami Zayn.
+Additionally, there will be a singles match between “The Ring General” GUNTHER and “The Phenomenal” AJ Styles.
 If Styles loses, he must retire from wrestling.

-Additionally, both the Men’s and Women’s Royal Rumble Matches will take place.
+Both the Men’s and Women’s Royal Rumble Matches will also be part of the event.

 Men’s Royal Rumble – Confirmed Entrants